History of Tonga: The Lapita Period

 Around 3000 B.P., the Lapita people reached Tonga, and carbon dating places their landfall first in Tongatapu and then in Haʻapai soon after.
 The newcomers were already well adapted to the resource-scarce island life and settled in small communities of a few households on beaches just above high tide line that faced open lagoons or reefs.
 Through continued interaction with Lapita relatives of the west, the Haʻapaians obtained domesticated animals and cultivatable plants, but it seems that both of these possible food sources contributed minimally towards their diet for at least the first two hundred years.
 Instead, they feasted mainly on life in the sea: parrotfish, wrasses, turtles, surgeonfish, jacks, eels, emperors, bottom-dwellers, shellfish, and the occasional deep water tuna.
 Just as their Polynesian descendants do today.

-Sea food was inexhaustible, so reefs then were not very different from reefs today, except for the marked decline in sea turtle populations.
+Sea food was inexhaustible, except for the marked decline in sea turtle populations.
 Fauna didn't fare as well, however, and soon the giant iguanas, the megapodes, twenty four bird species, almost all pigeons, and all but one species of fruit bat were all extinct.

-They hunted and cooked these animals with the most basic of technologies.
-When shell pieces were too brittle for tools, they utilized volcanic soils for “andesite/basalt used for adze manufacture and other artifacts such as oils as hammerstones, weaving weights, cooking stones, and decorative pebbles for grave decoration.”
+They hunted and cooked these animals with basic technologies.
+When shell pieces were too brittle for tools, they utilized volcanic soils for "andesite/basalt used for adze manufacture and other artifacts such as oils as hammerstones, weaving weights, cooking stones, and decorative pebbles for grave decoration."
 If they were lucky, they obtained harder obsidian shards from the far northern fringe volcano of Tafahi in the Niuas.

-Another useful technology was their eponymous pottery with “dentate” impressions and simple designs that were characteristic of all Lapita settlements in the South Pacific.
+Another useful technology was their eponymous pottery with "dentate" impressions and simple designs that were characteristic of all Lapita settlements in the South Pacific.
 Tongan Lapita designs were simpler than western Lapita designs, evolving from ornate curvilinear and rectilinear patterns into simple rectilinear forms.
-The pottery was “slab-built earthenware of andesitic-tephra clay mixed with calcareous or mineral sand tempers and fired at a low temperature.”
+The pottery was "slab-built earthenware of andesitic-tephra clay mixed with calcareous or mineral sand tempers and fired at a low temperature."